 When traveling, you might not always have access to a power source or outlet.
 The best laptops for traveling will be able to give you enough power to get through long layovers and overnight bus rides.

 You also want to be sure your travel laptop has enough storage for your files and images.
-You’ll find a range for storage from 8 GB to 2TB.
+You’ll find a range of storage from 8 GB to 2TB.
 Most travel laptops start at 8 GB, which is enough for most users.
 If you use Photoshop or another image editing software, you might want to consider upgrading to 16 GB.

 The easiest way to gauge the computing power is by the Intel core chip.
 Most travel laptops will start at i3 or i5.
 The i5 works amazing for most travelers, except for gamers who might need an i7 or higher.